ICanBoogie/Module/README.md

 # Module [![Build Status](https://travis-ci.org/ICanBoogie/Module.svg?branch=2.0)](http://travis-ci.org/ICanBoogie/Module)

-This package provides support for modules to the [ICanBoogie](http://icanboogie.org) framework.
+This package provides support for modules to the framework [ICanBoogie](http://icanboogie.org).

 A module is like a tiny application inside your application.
 It provides its own configurations, routes, operations, views, templates… it contains everything it needs to execute a desired